Save The River believes that education is the key to understanding the local environment around us.

 To create a better understanding of the St. Lawrence River and the role it plays in our communities, Save The River has teamed up with North Country school districts to develop a special program that connects students directly to the River and instill life-long interest in the stewardship of the St. Lawrence River and its natural environment.

-Save The River’s In the Schools Program has been designed to impact the community by enriching the depth of understanding and sensitivity about the River environment in school-aged children.
+Save The River’s In the Classroom program has been designed to impact the community by enriching the depth of understanding and sensitivity about the River environment in school-aged children.

 Over the last 10+ years, Save The River has been working with school teachers to create St. Lawrence River curriculum for local area classrooms.
 By providing this curriculum in the classroom, Save The River will educate the next generation about the importance of the St. Lawrence River and give students the tools to help protect this important resource for the future.

-We have provided these units for teachers to take and use in the classroom.
+Check out our NEW educator’s guide for spring In The Classroom and On The Water programs.
 We also hope you will check out our Education Resource Links, which will provide you with additional resources to help shape the curriculum to meet your classroom needs.